 The first step has been to understand what the data suggest are key investment opportunities.
-The data currently being collected are broad and helpful (as seen in A.3. table A1), and the

-CSDE anticipates additional data will provide important direction for next steps.
-In the coming weeks, CSDE and LEAs will have access to state-level assessment data, which will be analyzed to determine the academic impact of lost instructional time at the close of the 2019-20 school year and in the 2020-2021 school year.
+The data currently being collected are broad and helpful (as seen in A.3. table A1), and the CSDE anticipates additional data will provide important direction for next steps.
+In June 2021, the CSDE and LEAs received access to state-level assessment data, which is being analyzed to determine the academic impact of lost instructional time at the close of the 2019- 20 school year and in the 2020-21 school year.
+This data will also assist the CSDE in providing targeted statewide supports to ensure that the students most disproportionately impacted by the pandemic are being served.
 In partnership with the newly established CCERC (as mentioned in A.1), the CSDE is conducting studies to guide potential investments of the ARP ESSER funds.
-These studies include but are not limited to analyzing state level testing (further detail found in the following section) and SEL data from DESSA (as mentioned in A.3.).
+These studies include, but are not limited to, analyzing state level testing (further detail found in the following section) and SEL data from DESSA (as mentioned in A.3.).

-The second element of the exploration process is understanding what LEAs are doing in communities across the state.
+The second element of the exploration process was understanding what LEAs are doing in communities across the state.
 The CSDE believes that state-level ARP ESSER funds will be used most effectively when they are targeted in coordination, not competition, with local spending.
 In addition to speaking directly with district leaders, the CSDE is currently reviewing the ESSER II applications to see what initiatives have been funded to date.
-Building off the best-in-class structure of the ESSER II application, the ARP ESSER application will also give the CSDE insight into what is happening at the district-level (expansive detail about the application can be found in section E and in appendix D).
+Building off the best-in-class structure of the ESSER II application, the ARP ESSER application, which was due on August 16, 2021, will also give the CSDE insight into what is happening at the district-level (expansive detail about the application can be found in section E and in appendix D).

 The final and a critically important step of the exploration process is to explore the breadth of authorized uses under ARP ESSER and ensure that the CSDE invests resources to maximize support for our students most disproportionately affected by the pandemic.
-This includes but is not limited to students who receive benefits and protection under the Adult Education and Family Literacy Act (AEFLA), Individuals with Disabilities Education Act (IDEA), the Carl D. Perkins Career and Technical Education Act (Perkins), and the McKinney-Vento Homeless Education Assistance Act.
+This includes, but is not limited to, students who receive benefits and protection under the Adult Education and Family Literacy Act (AEFLA), Individuals with Disabilities Education Act (IDEA), the Carl D. Perkins Career and Technical Education Act (Perkins), and the McKinney-Vento Homeless Education Assistance Act.